lewinpauli/selenium/README.md

 My goal was it to write the script as universal as possible so you can edit it for your website

 I also recommend to take a look at seleniumbase and the browser-extension katalon.
-With this you can record your own website behaviour and import it in seleniumbase, but for my usecase the website was not compatible
+With this you can record your own website behaviour and import it in seleniumbase, create visual website tests and much more, but for my usecase the website was not compatible (https://github.com/seleniumbase/SeleniumBase)